xmengkinaxis/SRE/SRE/Basic Knowledge.md

 ## Helm

-Helm is a package manager for Kubernetes that simplifies the deployment and management of applications on Kubernetes clusters.
+Helm is a package manager for Kubernetes that *simplifies the deployment and management of applications on Kubernetes clusters*.
+It solves resource issues by letting you bundle resource files into a single package.
+They are defined in Yaml files, which are often called manifests.
 Helm uses a packaging format called charts.
 A **Helm chart** is a collection of files that describe a related set of Kubernetes resources.
 A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.

 Helm, essentially a package manager for Kubernetes, simplifies the deployment process by providing a templating engine and a collection of pre-configured packages called "charts."
 These charts define the resources needed to run an application in Kubernetes, including deployments, services, and configuration files.